 Executive Summary Domestic

-- According to the Tourism Economics October forecast prepared for Visit California, the state is forecast to earn $155.2 billion in travel spending in 2024, 3% higher than 2023.
+• According to the February forecast from Tourism Economics, prepared for Visit California, the state is expected to generate $166.1 billion in travel spending in 2025, a 6% increase over 2024.

 Macroeconomic

-- A preliminary estimate of 256,000 jobs were added to the economy.
-The unemployment rate was 4.1%.
+• A preliminary estimate showed that 143,000 jobs were added to the economy in January, with the unemployment rate holding at 4.0%.

 Consumer Sentiment

-- Consumer tracking from Future Partners showed that the cost of travel continues to be a top barrier/deterrent to travel in the past 6 months with a third (33%) of U.S. travelers saying travel is too expensive right now.
-California residents were slightly more likely to cite travel costs, and notably gas prices, as barriers to travel compared to the U.S. overall.
+• Consumer tracking from Future Partners found that travel costs remained a top barrier over the past six months, with 38% of U.S. travelers saying travel is currently too expensive.
+California residents were slightly less likely to cite travel costs (37%) but were more likely to identify gas prices and airfare as barriers compared to the U.S. overall.

-- Just under a third of American travelers (32%) felt optimistic about their current financial situation relative to a year ago (California residents were more optimistic at 39%).
-Travelers were more confident about their future economic situation (49% of the U.S. and 53% of California residents expect more positive).
+• Fewer than one-third (29%) of American travelers felt optimistic about their current financial situation compared to a year ago, while California residents were slightly more optimistic at 35%.
+However, travelers expressed greater confidence in their future economic situation, with 51% of U.S. travelers and 49% of California residents expecting improvement.

-- American travelers were excited about future travel, with 89% of U.S. travelers (and 92% of California residents) saying they were excited about leisure travel in the next 12 months.
+• Despite a decline in positivity in January, excitement for future travel remained high, with 86% of U.S. travelers and 85% of California residents saying they were excited about leisure travel in the next 12 months.

-- Forty-two percent of American travelers and more than half of California travelers (52%) said they were considering international leisure travel in the next 12 months.
+• Additionally, 40% of American travelers and 53% of California travelers said they were considering international leisure travel within the next 12 months.

 Lodging